 - Academic Support for Students with Disabilities

 The Moss Quantitative Center provides walk-in tutorial services.
 Faculty-approved tutors are available to work with students who want to improve their conceptual understanding in math, science and economics courses.
 Jennifer Innes, the director of the Moss Quantitative Center, works with students who want to fortify study habits and improve problem-solving skills.
-The Moss Quantitative Center is located in Room 202 of Merrill Science Center and may be reached at 413-542-8331413-542-8331.
-Please see information at firstname.lastname@example.org.
+The Moss Quantitative Center is located in Room 202 of Merrill Science Center and may be reached at 413-542-8331.

 Peer Tutoring is available to students who are enrolled in Amherst courses and, for a variety of reasons, find themselves in need of tutorial assistance.
 Peer tutors are approved by faculty in the following disciplines: Arabic, Biology, Chemistry, Chinese, Computer Science, Economics, French, Geology, German, Greek, Latin, Music, Philosophy, Physics, Psychology, Russian and Spanish.
-As is customary, students who are concerned about their academic performance are advised to first discuss their concerns with the professor in the course -- those who are interested in working with peer tutors must first receive the approval of their professors.
-The Peer Tutoring Program is overseen by Dean Charri Boykin-East, and she is available for short-term counseling sessions to help students address problems that impede academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.
-To obtain a peer tutor, e-mail Robyn Rogers at email@example.com, or by phone at 413.542.2336413.542.2336.
+Students interested in working with peer tutors must first receive the approval of their professors.
+Therefore students who are concerned about their academic performance are advised to first discuss their concerns with the professor in the course.
+The Peer Tutoring Program is overseen by the Office of Student Affairs.
+A member of the staff is available for short-term counseling sessions to help students address problems that impede academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.
+To obtain a peer tutor, please see call 413-542-2337.